-The experiment is being performed at the LNGS underground Laboratories, where the X-ray background, generated by cosmic rays, is reduced.
+The experiments are being performed at the LNGS underground Laboratories, where the X-ray background, generated by cosmic rays, is strongly reduced.

-The VIP group is considering also the extension of its scientific program to the study of other items of the fundamental physics, such as discrete symmetries and collpase models.
-Encouraging preliminary results were obtained.
+The VIP group is extending its scientific program to the study of other items of the fundamental physics, such as discrete symmetries and collpase models.
+Encouraging preliminary results were already obtained.

-2 The VIP and VIP2 apparata
+2 The VIP and VIP-2 setups